Articles | February 11, 2021

 For countries around the world, the distribution of vaccines is now a matter of urgency.
 It is a large-scale, complex logistical challenge, that calls for flawless coordination between several engaged parties.
 In the article “10 Vaccine Distribution Questions for Supply Chain Leaders”, Gartner points out that, in addition to logistics-related aspects, individuals coordinating vaccine distribution must take local regulations, security, trade demands and even conditions related to the temperature and weather into consideration.
 Due to the changing circumstances and a wide variety of possible scenarios, the vaccine distribution model has to address all possible issues which may arise, making it a real test of agility.

-For many, the pandemic was a real eye-opener in the context of possible applications of technology in the medical sector.
+In 2020 and 2021 the interest in life science raised, including in biology, biotechnology, genetics and pharmacology.
+2021 is predicted to be a banner year for BioTech Startups.
+For many, the pandemic was a real eye-opener in the context of possible applications of technology in pharmaceutical companies and biotech companies.
 We all rediscovered the importance of sectors working on solutions that have an impact on our lives, such as e-medicine, diagnostics, drug discovery, gene therapy, wearable medical devices, and many others.

 Companies were forced to innovate, acting quicker, more efficiently and flexibly.
 At JCommerce, we support Digital Transformation using Agile methodologies.
 We know the power of agility and this is why we keenly observe how other industries apply Agile strategies and what the benefits of doing so are.
 We also believe that Agile combined with Digital Transformation can bring fascinating results.